TheCEDL/homework1/RNN-survey.md

 ### Variant grid LSTM
 - Tied Grid LSTM
 - Use the non-linear function to replace the LSTM connection

+## Question?
+-  the advantage of grid lstm?
+-  what's the point that make it better in the experiment?
+-  2d data => apply in image?
+-  multi-dimensional grid lstm => suitable for what?

 ## Reference
 - ***[Grid Long Short-Term Memory](https://arxiv.org/abs/1507.01526)***, ICLR 2016